Hideto Tomabechi: Accomplishments

-Professor, Adjunct Fellow at Carnegie Mellon University Cyber Security and Privacy Institute, Visual Intelligence Studio (Visual information processing, Cognitive video, Machine learning, Deep learning).
+Fellow, CyLab at Carnegie Mellon University.
+Cyber Security and Privacy Institute, Visual Intelligence Studio (visual information processing, cognitive video, machine learning, deep learning).
 Research professor, George Mason University Command Control Communications Computing Intelligence and Cyber Center (Cognitive warfare, Cyber resilience).
-Visiting professor at Waseda University Nano&Life Research Institute (Nanotechnology and biology).
-Tomabechi is a visiting professor at the Faculty of Information Technology Science, Nankai University, China.
-Visiting professor at the Russian National Far Eastern Federal University (Management of Knowledge in Research Projects).
+Visiting professor at Waseda University Nano&Life Research Institute (nanotechnology and biology).

 CEO of Dr. Tomabechi Works.
 CEO of Cognitive Research Laboratories.
-Chairman of Resilence Japan (Cyber security) Consultant to the Japan Self-Defense Forces.
+Chairman of Resilence Japan (Cyber security) Former independent consultant to the Japan Self-Defense Forces.
 Advisor to Kadokawa Haruki Office.
 The Better World Foundation and TPI educational program Japan representative.
 Chairman of the Japan Journalists Association.
 Owner of Cyzo (magazine).

-Knight of the Order of Saint Maurice and Lazarus.
-Grandcross Knight of the Order of Savoy.
+Knight Grand Cross, the Order of Saints Maurice and Lazarus.
+Former Delegate Japan, Dynastic Orders of Royal House of Savoy.

 He is also known as a world-class guitar collector.
 His grandfather was Hidetoshi Tomabechi (linguist, member of the House of Representatives, member of the House of Councilors).

-Ambassador of the Dalai Lama.
-Ambassador of the State of the African Diaspora.
+Recently, as a President of Japan Foreign Policy Council, he hosted two Special Lectures by Oleksii Reznikov, Former Defense Minister of Ukraine on December 15, 2023.
+One open lecture titled "Truth about War in Ukraine, How We Fight" and one closed lecture for members of Japanese Diet and the select members of the Japan Foreign Policy Council titled "To Prepare for Potential Crisis in Taiwan: Learn from Ukraine x Russia Cyber War".
+The closed lecture was held in Conference Room of the Japanese Diet.